Monday 12th June 2017

 Travelling out through the outskirts of Johannesburg we saw many impromptu townships and there was a strong smell of coal burning in the air due to many power stations and industrial areas using it.
 It wasn’t a very pretty introduction to South Africa with the area being very urbanised, however as we cleared the suburbs the air cleared too and the scenery became much better as we moved into the countryside.
 Between the Airport and our first stop at Alzu Petropark at Middelburg I recorded just five species, at the Airport I saw House Sparrow, Feral Pigeon (Rock Dove) and a Grey-headed Gull and on the journey the only identifiable birds were four African Sacred Ibises flying over.

 Alzu Petropark was a petrol station like no other, it had a fenced collection of South African animals including Eland, Buffalo, White Rhino, Zebra, Ostrich and bizarrely Emus.
 There was even a viewing window so you could watch them whilst having a pee 😊.
 However the native birds there included my first lifers, BLACKSMITH PLOVERS and the only CAPPED WHEATEAR of the trip.
-The other new SA species which I had seen before in the UK/Spain were EGYPTIAN GEESE, although these were certainly my first wild ones, Speckled Pigeons and Red-billed Quelea.
+The other new SA species which I had seen before in the UK/Spain were EGYPTIAN GEESE, although these were certainly my first wild ones, also Speckled Pigeons and Red-billed Quelea seen before in The Gambia.

 It was difficult to do anything else but enjoy the scenery at 70mph although an obvious WHITE-BREASTED CORMORANT on a lake at Middelburg was a lifer.
 We stopped next at Kumi Restaurant at Mbombela.
 After placing our lunch order, I escaped into the grounds where I managed two lifers, a pair of WHITE-BELLIED MOUSEBIRDS and a pair of FISCAL FLYCATCHERS.
 I also saw a pair of Fork-tailed Drongos and a new lizard, a smart AFRICAN STRIPED SKINK and a HARLEQUIN LADYBIRD (Harmonia axyridis), which welcomed me to Africa by nipping my arm but this was the only bite I got all week.
 Lunch was good with welcome cold drinks, I had some sort of battered fish with chips, very English.